Cardinals Ticket Terms and Conditions

 11. Prohibition Against Commercial Use

 This ticket may not be used for any commercial, promotional, or trade purposes (including door prizes, contests, promotions or sweepstakes) without the prior expressed written consent of Cardinals.
 This ticket may not be resold or offered for resale on the Venue premises.
 Any person violating this provision may be subject to prosecution.
 No offer to resell or for resale of this ticket is permitted to the extent prohibited by any applicable federal, state, or local law or regulation.
 Any use of this ticket for commercial purpose or improper offer or completed resale referenced above will invalidate the license granted by this ticket and the holder of any such ticket will be refused entry or removed from the Venue.
+Any photographic, video, audio or any other multi-media representation collected, in any medium and in any form, while present on the Venue premises is expressly prohibited from public or commercial use in any medium without the prior written consent of the Cardinals and/or the BOC.

 12. No Refunds or Exchanges